1. Insights

 4. “Tell us a time when you were under pressure.”

 Remember to stick to professional experiences here.
-Honestly, tell a time when you had your feet to the fire; this question may also lead to a time where you failed, or exceeded expectations too.
+Honestly, tell a time when you had your feet to the fire; this question may also lead to a time when you failed or exceeded expectations.
 Just explain what happened, your role in it, and what the outcome was.

 With some research and preparation, behavioral interview questions present a great opportunity to tell the interviewer specific details of your career.
 When you’re ready to find your next job, search our job board.